pmburu/GoTicket/README.md

 > The period `.` is crucial because it tells the script to install Django in your current directory (for which the period `.` is a short-hand reference).

 > **Note** When typing the command above, remember that you only type the part which starts by `django-admin.exe`.
-The `(venv) C:\Users\Name\machineName>` part shown here is just example of the prompt that will be inviting your input on your command line.
+The `(venv) C:\Users\Name\GoTicket>` part shown here is just example of the prompt that will be inviting your input on your command line.

 <!--endsec-->